-I could pretend that there is someone else writing this for me, which seems to make people look “important”, but if there is something that really represents me is honesty, so I’m not going to lie: this is me writing about myself.
-Hopefully, you will find it interesting enough to make it to the final period of this page.
+I could pretend that someone else is writing this for me, which seems to make people look “important”, but if there is something that really represents me is honesty, so I’m not going to lie: this is me writing about myself.
+As you can see, this is freakishly long but, hopefully, you will find it interesting enough to make it to the final period of the page.
 Just in case you don’t, let me give you a logline:

-Uruguayan videographer that wants to use art as a tool for change, she travels the world working in the audiovisual industry to keep learning; fearless and completely focused, yet too anxious and a little bit stubborn, she is determined to reach her goals despite a plethora of outlandish obstacles.
+Uruguayan storyteller that wants to use art as a tool for change.
+She travels the world working in the audiovisual industry.
+Fearless and completely focused, yet too anxious and a little bit stubborn, she is determined to reach her goals despite a plethora of outlandish obstacles.

-Now, I invite you to read the synopsis of my life.
+Now, I invite you to read one possible synopsis of my life.
 But since, on average, our spam attention is around 9 seconds, let me start from the present to the past, in case you get distracted by the fly that is on your wall.

-I truly believe that a film has the power to make people conscious about certain topics, in a way that, for instance, a newspaper or a book cannot.
+I truly believe that a film has the power to make people conscious about certain topics, in a way that a TikTok video or a book cannot.
 Take my example: I have eaten meat my entire life, I was even born in Uruguay (a country where there are more cows than people), and all my family members are cow/chicken addicts.
-But since I watched a documentary, in February of 2012, about the food industry (Food Inc.) and its consequences, I realized that what I had been promoting my entire life was not who I really am.
-And the images, the music, the interviews and all were enough for me to never want to eat meat again.
+But since I watched the documentary Food Inc, in 2012, about the ugly truths hidden inside the food production system and the cruelty of animals, I realized that what I had been promoting my entire life was not who I really am.
+And the images, the music, the interviews, and all were enough for me to never want to eat meat again.
 So if art changed me, it can change others.

-It’s my life so I can keep writing and writing, I have twenty-eight years of traumas, anecdotes, trips, studies, and lucid dreams but, if you would like to know more, we could go for a coffee.
-Actually, a cup of tea, because honestly, I don’t quite like coffee.
+It’s my life so I can keep writing and writing, I have thirty-two years of traumas, anecdotes, trips, studies, and lucid dreams but, if you would like to know more, we could go for a coffee.
+Actually, a cup of tea because, honestly, I don’t quite like coffee.
 Regardless, thanks for making it to the last period.